 Black Palace Beach is one of Dubai’s hidden gems, which sits between Palm Jumeirah and Burj Al Arab.
 It is not very easily accessible, but for those who know the way, this is a favourite.
-The swells on this beach are not as high, but surfers prefer this region because it is not very popular among the tourists, so they have the entire beach to themselves for surfing.
+The swells on this beach are not as high, but surfers prefer this region because it is not very popular among the tourists, so they have the entire beach to themselves for surfing in Dubai.
 It also goes by the name of ‘Secret beach’ because only a few people know of this beach and the way to get here.

 Location: located between Burj al Arab and Palm Jumeirah Island.

-Learn Surfing in Dubai
+Top Surf Operators & Surfing Lessons in Dubai